NEAR-Hispano/cook-dapp/README.md

-cookdapp
+near-transfer-practice
 ==================

-This app was initialized with [create-near-app]
+This [React] app was initialized with [create-near-app]

 Quick Start